nyorain/vil/docs/own/ideas.md

 - add anti-aliasing to vertex viewer.
 Should probably be beautifully be doable with TAA
   	- could also add AO to vertex viewer, when rendering faces

+- add a "force render-order" feature since it can be a pain in the ass to continuously debug draw commands when their order randomly changes (have seen it multiple times in games).
+Not sure if feasible though to force/reorder on our side.